sunilabrahamindia/sunilabraham/amaa/edrl.md

   </li>

   <li>
-    The Religious Factor in Dalit Liberation: Some Reflections
+    <a href="/amaa/religious-factor-dalit-liberation/">The Religious Factor in Dalit Liberation: Some Reflections</a>
   </li>

   <li>
-    Chinna Pulayan: The Dalit Teacher of Sankaracharya
+    <a href="/amaa/chinnapulayan-the-dalit-teacher-of-sankaracharya/">Chinna Pulayan: The Dalit Teacher of Sankaracharya</a>
   </li>

   <li>